Get Involved

 While 2022-23 school year data is now available, our analysis intentionally focuses on the 2018-19 school year as it was the last full year before the onset of the COVID-19 pandemic and the influx of massive amounts of federal relief funding.
 This provides a “baseline” picture of school-level funding equity in Michigan.
 Further, this earlier period does not include the most recent substantial increases in state “at-risk” funding (discussed above).
 Future analyses of more recent data will shed light on how Michigan districts allocated these additional state funds among schools and whether it was done equitably as state policymakers intended.

-We use the “site-level” data set in our analysis to focus on the spending that occurs closest to student learning; this site-level spending excludes the “district wide” portion of spending that presumably benefits all students equally.
+We use the “site-level” data set in our analysis to focus on the spending that occurs closest to student learning; this site-level spending excludes the “district-wide” portion of spending that presumably benefits all students equally.
 Our analysis then focuses on whether districts provided equitable funding across their schools, as opposed to “equal” funding.
 In other words, did districts provide additional marginal financial resources to their schools with the greatest proportions of students with unique learning needs.
 In addition, we look at spending by funding source – state/local and total (includes federal grants).
 We have a particular interest in differences in state/local per-pupil spending as these are the dollars available to districts that state policymakers have direct control over either through the annual state-aid appropriation or by granting schools local taxing authority.

 Did districts provide additional marginal financial resources to their schools with the greatest proportions of students with unique learning needs?